maplight/votersedge-voting-info/voting-info/states/ca/all-elections/en/voting-basics/how-do-i-vote-in-a-language-other-than-english.md

 For more information on in-language voting resources visit the [California Secretary of State](http://www.sos.ca.gov/elections/voting-resources/) and read this handy [Language Assistance Fact Sheet](http://advancingjustice-la.org/sites/default/files/LanguageAssistanceFactSheet.pdf).

 To find out what languages are available in your county, contact your [county elections office](http://www.sos.ca.gov/elections/voting-resources/new-voters/county-elections-offices/).
-The information is often listed on the county's web site and will also appear on the county voter guide you receive in the mail.
+The information is often listed on the county's web site and may also appear on the county voter guide you receive in the mail.